On Sensor Network Localization Using SDP Relaxation: Bounding the Connectivity Radius

 \subsection{Connectivity Bound}

 We now form further conditions on the connectivity radius $r$ to ensure that the unit-disk graph $G$ contains a spanning $(d+1)$-lateration graph.
 We have assumed that the points are binomially distributed in each sub-hypercube, parametrized as ${B\left(n,\frac{1}{M} \right)}$.
-First, $r$ must satisfy Proposition \ref{lbd}, since it ensures a ($d+1$)-clique in $G$.
-These points in the clique will represent the first $d+1$ points in the lateration ordering $\pi$ of a spanning $(d+1)$-lateration graph (Definition \ref{def:lateration}).
+First, $r$ must satisfy Proposition \ref{prop::lower-bd}, since it ensures a ($d+1$)-clique in $G$.
+These points in the clique will represent the first $d+1$ points in the lateration ordering $\pi$ of a spanning $(d+1)$-lateration graph (Definition \ref{def::lateration}).

 We construct an improved bound on the probability of localizability through an ordering of the hypercubes, $h_i \in \mathcal{H}$, and hence an ordering on the points.
 For simplicity, we prove the following lemmas for the case of $d=2$, and we refer to the sub-hypercubes as sub-squares.
 We also refer to $(d+1)$-lateration when $d=2$ as \emph{trilateration}.
-However, we note that the same analysis can be applied to hypercubes in higher dimensions, and our bound $r \geq 2 \ell \sqrt{2}$ in Lemmas \ref{3-inarow}--\ref{lemma:empty} is analogous to the bound $r \geq 2 \ell \sqrt{d}$ in dimension $d$.
+However, we note that the same analysis can be applied to hypercubes in higher dimensions, and our bound $r \geq 2 \ell \sqrt{2}$ in Lemmas \ref{lemma::sequential}--\ref{lemma::empty} is analogous to the bound $r \geq 2 \ell \sqrt{d}$ in dimension $d$.

 \begin{lemma} Assume that each sub-square in $\mathcal{H} \in \R^2$ has at least one point, and $r \geq 2 \ell \sqrt{2}$.
 If the points of three sub-squares in the same row in three consecutive columns are in the trilateration ordering, then the points in all sub-squares in those three columns are also in the ordering.
-Similarly, if the points in three consecutive sub-squares in the same column are in the trilateration ordering, then the points in all sub-squares in those three columns are also in the ordering. \end{lemma} \begin{proof}{ First, note that the lower bound $r \ge 2 \ell \sqrt{2}$ ensures that all points in a given sub-region are connected to all points in a neighboring sub-region, that is, all points in a sub-region that shares either an edge or a point.
+Similarly, if the points in three consecutive sub-squares in the same column are in the trilateration ordering, then the points in all sub-squares in those three rows are also in the ordering. \end{lemma} \begin{proof}{ First, note that the lower bound $r \ge 2 \ell \sqrt{2}$ ensures that all points in a given sub-square are connected to all points in a neighboring sub-square, which share either an edge or a point within the given sub-square.